rwebaz/Ether-Lessons-Project/docs/pages/Pocket-Guide.md

 f) There are thousands of spam, spoofing, hacking and unsafe services and contracts trying to steal your precious Ether.

-Ask community leaders and experts for opinions, and trusted options or about services/websites you’re unsure about, don’t ever be shy, in most cases try to use what everyone else is using and what the community is comfortable with.
+Ask community leaders and experts for opinions, and trusted options or about services/websites you’re unsure about.

+Don’t ever be shy, in most cases try to use what everyone else is using and what the community is comfortable with.

 g) Once you send Ether or Tokens, think of it as a final sale transaction.